 - We must focus on making change happen on the ground, in neighborhoods and regions where both practice and policy must combine to create just systems.
 These local developments then should influence and drive state and federal policy change.

-Learn more about Dr. Wood and the whole CJRI team.
+Learn more about the whole CJRI team.

 CJRI is fortunate to be guided by many of the luminaries of the criminal justice transformation movement in the United States.
 Meet the CJRI Advisory Council.